-Nonsense words are important because they force the student to focus on the individual phonetic sounds in a word.
+Nonsense (or alien) words are important because they force the student to focus on the individual phonetic sounds in a word.
 Also, while by themselves they are fake words they are often hidden in larger words!

 Check out these silly words hidden in bigger words!

 Not only does practicing nonsense words support phonemic awareness (knowledge of sounds), but it also increases students confidence when reading.
 Most children will recognizing a word as “fake” before they attempt to read it.
 This takes away the pressure of getting it “right” when reading because the child knows the word doesn’t exist!

 These silly words are vital to phonics instruction because it forces the reader to use their letter sound knowledge to read the word instead of memorization.
 This guarantees the reader uses their knowledge of phonics instead of memorization.